jippey67/sdc-p4/README.md

 <img src="https://cloud.githubusercontent.com/assets/23193240/22209845/12d339d4-e188-11e6-9da9-5dca1add29c9.jpg" width="356" height="200" />
 <img src="https://cloud.githubusercontent.com/assets/23193240/22209639/82526f60-e187-11e6-9405-a707655ef5da.jpg" width="356" height="200" />

+The calculation of the camera matrices was doen with the program cam_cal.py, included in the repository

 ## finding lane line pixels

 The strategy that I employed here is to find various layers that had <u>only</u> lane line pixels in them and subsequently stack them on top of eachother by a binary OR function.
 This required tuning the various operators at hand to filter out pixels that don't belong to lane lines.
 I created a tool for doing that, included in this repository (directory Sobel-tools), with slide bars for various parameters that change the behavior of the sobel operator and color masks.
 With the tool I could obtain a good inside look into how the various parameters interact.
 The Sobel tool has six sliders, making available changes in: